NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 ![login 5](images/chapter2/ios/5.png)
 ![login 5](images/chapter2/android/5.png)

-At this point your UI looks good, but the app still doesn't actually do anything.
+At this point your UI looks better visually, but the app still doesn't actually do anything.
 Let's look at how you can use JavaScript to add some functionality.

 > **TIP**: The community-written [NativeScript Image Builder](http://nsimage.brosteins.com/) can help you generate images in the appropriate resolutions for iOS and Android.